northstowekarate/northstowekarate.github.io/posts/2025/01/22/index.md

 We practiced stepping both forwards and backwards, tensing at the end of the step to achieve kime.
 We tense our whole body - legs, arms, chest and back, even though we were not performing a technique.

-This is challenging and feels weak - we must practices this until it is strong.
-If feels much stronger when performing techniques because we are using too much of our upper body.
+This is challenging and feels weak - we must practice this until it is strong.
+It feels much stronger when performing techniques because we are using too much of our upper body.

 We practiced straightening the rear leg to drive us forward.
 This is how we use the floor to generate power.